conormcafee/mitso-marketing/src/pages/what-we-offer/strategy.md

   spending any money.
 text02: >-
-  Quite often, we uncover issues with your product or customer service delivery for example and we would always recommend tending to those issues first or at least in parallel with any digital progression.
-Often the smallest changes can have the biggest impact but without intelligent, strategic thinking, your investment will may be spread across the wrong digital or offline channels.
+  Quite often, we uncover issues with your product or customer service delivery and we always recommend tending to those first prior to any digital progression.
+Without intelligent, strategic thinking, your investment will may be spread across the wrong digital or offline channels.
 statementImage: /assets/strategy-website.jpg
 statement: >-
   A solid strategy ensures you are utilising the correct channels to reach your